Research Fellowship: Waikato Hospital Department of Anaesthesia and Pain Medicine

 Transoesophageal echocardiography (TOE/TEE) is used routinely in our cardiac operating theatres and fellows will get significant exposure to TOE.
 It is expected that the fellow will undertake a formal qualification in echocardiography and will be financially supported to do this.
 In addition, fellows will be expected to contribute to multidisciplinary team meetings, pre-operative assessment and post-operative follow-up of cardiac patients.

-Additional clinical exposure includes up to 2 'service provision' lists per week and participation in an after-hours roster (evenings and weekends).
-Waikato Hospital is a tertiary public hospital with a full range of subspecialties including paediatrics, obstetrics, neurosurgery and trauma, there is scope for a wide range of clinical experiences beyond cardiac.
+Additional clinical exposure includes up to 2 'service provision' lists per week and participation in an after-hours roster (evenings only).
+Waikato Hospital is a tertiary public hospital with a full range of subspecialties including paediatrics, obstetrics, neurosurgery and trauma, and there is scope for a wide range of clinical experiences beyond cardiac.

 The Cardiac Fellow will have one day per week of non-clinical time.
 It is anticipated that this time will be used to work towards an echocardiography qualification, undertake audit, contribute to appropriate research, and teaching.

 The Department of Anaesthesia at Te Whatu Ora Waikato offers a range of ANZCA-accredited fellowship positions.

-Fellowship positions are typically for a 12 month term and include:
+Fellowship positions are typically for a 12 month term and options include:

 - Cardiac anaesthesia (up to two positions)

 - Bespoke fellowship (two positions) - a self-directed learning plan.
 Previous successful bespoke positions have included:

 - Quality improvement